It’s getting more confusing to shop for mortgages

 “There’s a lot of competition out there now from alternative lenders who don’t have to meet the mortgage stress tests as well as by online brokers,” says Justin Thouin, CEO of LowestRates.
 “BMO is seeing that unless they offer these lower rates, their mortgage business will suffer.”

 RELATED: Can I cancel my mortgage life insurance?
 It’s too costly

-Mortgage expert Robert McLister of Ratespy agrees, adding, “you’ve seen rising interest rates and mortgage rates, HSBC continuously undercutting the Big Banks, online and alternative lenders offering cheaper options as well as buyers who are smarter and negotiating harder.
+Mortgage expert Robert McLister agrees, adding, “you’ve seen rising interest rates and mortgage rates, HSBC continuously undercutting the Big Banks, online and alternative lenders offering cheaper options as well as buyers who are smarter and negotiating harder.
 And we haven’t remotely seen how competitive it can get online.”

 All this means just one thing.
 “The longer-term trend over the next few years is that mortgage markets will continue to get more competitive.”

 It’s because of all those factors that Thouin maintains that while BMO’s rate of 2.45 per cent is a good one, most Canadians should have been able to get that all along.
 (And remember, a short-term teaser rate isn’t the rate the banks are going to use to see if you pass the stress test for a specific mortgage.)
 “Canadians have to realize that the mortgage rates the banks are offering aren’t what they should settle for,” says Thouin.
 “Right now, there are a lot of alternative lenders offering rates less than 2.45% five-year variable rate now.”

 RELATED: Splitting condo ownership fairly with your partner